team-igniter-from-houston-inc/async-fn/TUTORIAL.md

 > **Leela**: Ok, so far so good.
 I see you chose to **inject** the mock-function for messaging the player as an argument for the function we are testing.
 Crystal.
 Full steam ahead.

 > **Fry**: Right on.
-Here's my vision for asking the player if she wants to attack, and if not, she loses.
+Next up will be my vision for asking the player if she wants to attack, and if not, she loses.

+### Chapter 2: The problems emerge

 ```javascript
 import gameWithoutDependencies from './monsterBeatdown';